-1.4 Central Administration
+1.3 Central Administration

-The university's central administration includes the president, executive vice president and provost, senior vice president for operations and administration, vice presidents, and deans.
+The university's central administration includes the president, executive vice president and provost, senior vice president and chief business officer, vice presidents, and deans.

-1.4.1 President
+1.3.1 President

 Virginia Tech's president is appointed by the Board of Visitors to initiate proposed policies, to execute approved policies, and to administer the university.
 The president serves as the authorized officer through whom communication takes place between the board and the other officers of administration or instruction employed by the university.
 The board, as the governing authority of the university, delegates authority to the president to oversee and to administer the policies of the board and manage the administrative, instructional, research, and public service programs of the university.